Brunop5/kyoto_web/README.md

   - Shared header and footer layout

 - **`photos.html`** – Gallery layout:
-  - Responsive rows of images (⚠️ images not included in this repository)
+  - Responsive rows of images (images not included in this repository)

 - **`contact.html`** – Contact form page:
   - Responsive form layout for user input